ACTION ALERT!

 Keep in mind that whatever you send may become a public record (except that your email address is protected per ORS 192.355, subsection 40).
 You do not have to use your full name.
 If you would like a response from your officials, an accurate e-mail address is necessary.

-All students receive general education funding.
-When a student is found eligible for special education services, additional funding is intended to support their individual needs.
-However, when special education is underfunded by the state, it can lead to staggering financial challenges for districts.
+When a student is found eligible for special education services, additional funding supports their individual needs.
+However, when special education is underfunded by the state, it can lead to staggering financial challenges for districts, contributing to budget shortfalls.
+Most importantly, it can lead to students not receiving the supports they need to access their education.

 - HB 2953 would eliminate the 11% special education funding cap